frederic-perez/AmE-dictionary/data/dictionary.md

 __ad__ _n informal_ :two::mega: Advertisement.
 __ad-lib<sup>1</sup>__ _adj_ Of or characterized by an impromptu fashion, with little or no preparation beforehand. _Jazz improv is always a bit ad-lib by design; you can’t plan what you might play!_
 __ad-lib<sup>2</sup>__ _adv_ Done in an impromptu or free-hand fashion, with little or no preparation beforehand. _His comedy is always so unique; I hear he does the whole thing ad-lib._
-__ad-lib<sup>3</sup>__ _n_ :six: (ad lib, ad libs) [:scroll: _Ad-lib_ is a shortening of Latin _ad libitum_, which means “in accordance with one’s wishes.”
+__ad-lib<sup>3</sup>__ _n_ :seven: (ad lib, ad libs) [:scroll: _Ad-lib_ is a shortening of Latin _ad libitum_, which means “in accordance with one’s wishes.”
 In the past, ad libitum was used to refer to any activity where the performer was free to do whatever they liked for as long as desired, whether the activity be drawing, working math problems, talking, playing music, or acting.
 Shortened from _ad libitum_, a Latin phrase meaning at your pleasure, used to mean spontaneous or improvised.
 Something, usually performative in nature, that is done with little or no preparation beforehand.
 Words, music, or actions uttered, performed, or carried out extemporaneously.] _That was a Tom Hanks ad-lib._ _His speech this morning felt like it was a bit of an ad-lib.
 I don’t think he prepared any notes ahead of time._
-__ad-lib<sup>4</sup>__ _v_ :three: To say, do, or perform something in an impromptu fashion, with little or no preparation beforehand. _I had forgotten to rehearse my lines for the audition, so I just decided to ad-lib the whole way through._
+__ad-lib<sup>4</sup>__ _v_ :five: /AD-LIB/ To ad-lib something, such as a performance or part of a performance, is to improvise it—that is, to make up words or music instead of saying, singing, or playing something that has been planned.
+To say, do, or perform something in an impromptu fashion, with little or no preparation beforehand. _I had forgotten to rehearse my lines for the audition, so I just decided to ad-lib the whole way through._ _The actor forgot his lines, so he ad-libbed._
 __Ada__ _n_ :mega: /ā′də/
 __adage__ _n_ :four::hammer: _When greed takes over, caution departs, a basis for the adage that you can’t con an honest man._ _The adage goes: you can’t con an honest man._
 __Adam’s apple__ _n_ :two: The slight projection at the front of the throat formed by the largest cartilage of the larynx, usually more prominent in men than in women.
-__adamant__ _adj_ :three: Not willing to change one’s opinion, purpose, or principles; unyielding.
+__adamant<sup>1</sup>__ _adj_ :four: Not willing to change one’s opinion, purpose, or principles; unyielding.
+__adamant<sup>2</sup>__ _n_
 __adamantine__ _adj_ :two: __1__ Very hard; unbreakable or unyielding.
 Not capable of being swayed or diverted from a course; unsusceptible to persuasion. _The ushers were adamantine in their refusal to let latecomers into the theater._ __2__ Having the lustre of a diamond.
 __adapt__ _v_ /uh-DAPT/
 __add up__ _phr v_ :five::hammer: _The whole thing doesn’t add up._ _Little things add up to make a significant difference._
 __added value__ _n_ :two::hammer:
 __addle__ _v_ :four::hammer: (addled) _He’s addled and we shall tend him._
+__addlepated__ _adj_ /AD-ul-pay-tud/ Someone described as addlepated is mixed-up or confused. _Addlepated_ can also be used as synonym of eccentric.
 __address<sup>1</sup>__ _n_ :two::mega: /əˈdrɛs, ˈæd rɛs/ _The Emperor heard an address of welcome by his host._
 __address<sup>2</sup>__ _v_ :five::hammer::mega: /əˈdrɛs/ _A multitude of problems need to be addressed._
 __adduce__ _vt_ :two: To offer as example, reason, or proof in discussion or analysis.